Foreclosure Laws Differ Across States

 Judicial Foreclosure or Power of Sale

 After the lender gives notice and accelerates the debt, the lender will take the legal steps required to recover the property.
-The best time to try to work something out with the lender is when the notice of default arrives, or even before that.
+The best time to try to work something out with the lender is when the notice of default arrives, or even before that occurs.
 That is why it is important to open and read all of the notices and letters the lender sends.
 If you ignore them, you miss out on an opportunity to avoid foreclosure.

-The Auction
+Foreclosure Auction

 The Redemption Period